venables/startkit/README.md

 ## Linting / Checking the codebase

-To run a full check of the codebase (type-check, lint, prettier check, test), run:
+To run a full check of the codebase (type-check, lint, format check, test), run:

 ```sh
 bun run check